-- other drug development technologies; - · methods of preventing or reducing the incidence of disease, including vaccines; and - new small molecule or other classes of therapeutic agents.
+- · other drug development technologies; - methods of preventing or reducing the incidence of disease, including vaccines; and - new small molecule or other classes of therapeutic agents.

-Developments by others may render our drug candidates or technologies obsolete or noncompetitive.
+Developments by others may render our product candidates or technologies obsolete or noncompetitive.

-We and our partners are performing research on or developing products for the treatment of several disorders including T-cell mediated disorders (T-cell cancers and other autoimmune indications), CTCL, CLL, influenza, gout, hereditary angiodema, and hepatitis C. We expect to encounter significant competition for any of the pharmaceutical products we plan to develop.
-Companies that complete clinical trials, obtain required regulatory approvals and commence commercial sales of their products before their competitors may achieve a significant competitive advantage.
-Such is the case with Eisai's Targretin for CTCL and the current neuraminidase inhibitors marketed by GlaxoSmithKline plc and F. Hoffman-La Roche, Ltd. and Hoffman-La Roche, Inc. (collectively, "Roche") for influenza.
+We and our partners are performing research on or developing products for the treatment of several disorders including influenza, gout, hereditary angiodema, and recurrent/refractory peripheral t-cell lymphoma, as well as broad spectrum antivirals which may be developed as medical countermeasures.
+We expect to encounter significant competition for any of the pharmaceutical products we plan to develop.
+Companies that complete clinical trials, obtain required funding or government support, obtain required regulatory approvals and commence commercial sales or stockpiling orders of their products before their competitors may achieve a significant competitive advantage.
+Such is the case with Eisai Co.
+Ltd.'s TARGRETIN ® for CTCL and the current neuraminidase inhibitors marketed by GSK and Roche for influenza and CINRYZE for hereditary angioedema marketed by ViroPharma Incorporated.
 With respect to the neuraminidase inhibitors, these companies may develop i.v. formulations that could compete with peramivir.
-Further, several pharmaceutical and biotechnology firms, including major pharmaceutical companies and specialized structure-based drug design companies, have announced efforts in the field of structure-based drug design and in the fields of PNP, influenza, hepatitis C, and in other therapeutic areas where we have discovery efforts ongoing.
+Further, several pharmaceutical and biotechnology firms, including major pharmaceutical companies and specialized structure-based drug design companies, have announced efforts in the field of structure-based drug design and in the fields of PNP, influenza, hereditary angioedema, and in other therapeutic areas where we have discovery efforts ongoing.
 If one or more of our competitors' products or programs are successful, the market for our products may be reduced or eliminated.